mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ### **GET methods:**

 > ## '/api/auth'

-* Takes in no parameters.
+-   Takes in no parameters.
-* It outputs status code 200 and a message from the /api/auth route root.
+-   It outputs status code 200 and a message from the /api/auth route root.

 > ## '/api/auth/logout'

-* Takes in no parameters.
+-   Takes in no parameters.
-* It is used by Passport JS to log out a user.
+-   It is used by Passport JS to log out a user.
-* It calls: **req.logout();**, then sets the req.user object to that of a guest.
+-   It calls: **req.logout();**, then sets the req.user object to that of a guest.

 ### **POST methods:**

 > ## '/api/auth/login'

-* It is used by Passport JS to log in a user.
+-   It is used by Passport JS to log in a user.
-* Takes in 2 parameters in the body object (username and passowrd).
+-   Takes in 2 parameters in the body object (username and password).